Acamaeda/OuterWildsExperiment/README.md

 There appears to be a new problem in the solar system.
 What is even going on?

-A small mod that isn't a story mod but has more story than most non-story mods.
+Either a very small story mod, or a small, weird mod with a bit of story added.